matuteiglesias/journal/content/Business/2023-05-29_Development_of_Data_Policy_Subcommittee_Proposal.md

 **🕒 18:35–21:20**
 **🏷️ Labels**: Data Policy, Subcommittee, Proposal, Documentation, FCEN
 **📂 Project**: Business
-**⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to develop comprehensive documentation and proposals for the establishment of a Data Policy Subcommittee within the Faculty of Exact and Natural Sciences (FCEN).
+The session aimed to develop comprehensive [[documentation]] and proposals for the establishment of a Data Policy Subcommittee within the Faculty of Exact and Natural Sciences (FCEN).

 ### Key Activities
 - **[[Documentation]] Preparation**: Created templates and proposals for the creation of a subcommittee focused on data policies, including a detailed plan of work, member profiles, and resource requirements.